Honeylocust plant bugs

 The best time to apply a pesticide is when plant bugs are first hatching, at about bud break.

 - Insecticidal soap is a low impact pesticide that can be effective against nymphs.

 - The spray has to come in direct contact with the nymphs to be effective.

 - Repeat applications of these soaps can be necessary.

-- Broad spectrum, stronger pesticides are also available, like:
+- Broad spectrum, longer lasting pesticides are also available.
+Common examples include:

-Be careful while using broad spectrum pesticides.
-They might kill beneficial insects, along with the honeylocust plant bugs.
-Broad-spectrum pesticides can kill the predators of spider mites and can cause a spider mite outbreak.
+Be careful while using broad spectrum pesticides because they may kill beneficial insects along with the honeylocust plant bugs.
+Broad-spectrum pesticides can kill the predators of spider mites, which can lead to a spider mite outbreak.

 Honeylocust flowers are very attractive to bees when they are blooming.
-Avoid pesticides like imidacloprid and dinotefuran as they are toxic to bees.
+Avoid applying imidacloprid and dinotefuran as they are very toxic to bees.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.